-Access to GPT-3 is no longer restricted by a closed beta.
-OpenAI recently made GPT-3 available through its API to anyone, dropping the waitlist that left people clamoring to try out the new AI technology.
+Access to GPT-4 is no longer restricted by a closed beta.
+OpenAI recently made GPT-4 available through its API to anyone, dropping the waitlist that left people clamoring to try out the new AI technology.

-But does the hype live up to the reality and is GPT-3 truly the best model?
+But does the hype live up to the reality and is GPT-3 truly the best language model?

-As users gain access to GPT-3, they will soon become disillusioned with the reality of the dataset they are pulling from.
+As consumers gain access to GPT-4, they will soon become disillusioned with the reality of the dataset they are pulling from.

 AI-powered marketing copy uses machine learning to generate output based on the keywords and data you put in the input section to feed the machine.
 Output is dependent on the data the model has been trained on.